Shaheed Minar, Dhaka

 The Language Movement gained momentum, and after a long struggle, Bengali gained official status in Pakistan (with Urdu) in 1956.
-To commemorate the dead, the Shaheed Minar was designed and built by Bangladeshi sculptors Hamidur Rahman in collaboration with Novera Ahmed.
-Construction was delayed by martial law, but the monument was finally completed in 1963, and stood until the Bangladesh Liberation War in 1971, when it was demolished completely during Operation Searchlight.
+To commemorate the dead, the Shaheed Minar was designed and built by Bangladeshi sculptors Hamidur Rahman and Novera Ahmed.
+Construction was delayed under martial law, but the monument was completed in 1963.
+It remained standing until the Bangladesh Liberation War in 1971, when it was completely demolished during Operation Searchlight.
 After Bangladesh gained independence later that year, it was rebuilt.
 It was expanded in 1983.

 National, mourning, cultural and other activities are held each year on 21 February (Ekushey February) to mark Language Movement Day or Shaheed Dibas (Martyrs' Day), centred on the Shaheed Minar.
 Since 2000, 21 February is also recognised as International Mother Language Day.